 As the temperature teeters around the triple digits this summer, submerging oneself in cool water sometimes feels like the only relief—especially on days when you can’t escape to the mountains.
 Luckily, Denverites who want to soak in style have options for poolside staycations that can lift even the muggiest midsummer spirits.
-Here are four of the city’s best options.
+Here are three of the city’s best options.

 In the mid-afternoon, the Monaco location of the Colorado Athletic Club (CAC) outdoor pool has two lap lanes open, a diving board, and a roped-off “free swim” area.
 On any given day, you might see kids splashing around while sunglasses-clad adults loiter around the edges.
-Pool-goers can get an extra cool down by grabbing a sno-cone at the snack stand.
+Pool-goers can get an extra cool down by grabbing a cold drink at the snack stand.
 Lounge chairs are plentiful, and there is a grassy area surrounding the pool where you can stretch out under a shady tree and enjoy a book or a picnic.
 Nonmembers can snag a day pass for $30, which includes access to the pool as well as the gym, indoor pool, and hot tub.
 2695 S. Monaco Parkway; 5 a.m. – 10:30p.m.